898 898 8787

 Vitamin C, found in kiwis, is an antioxidant that may help reduce inflammation and successfully reduce common eye problems such as macular degeneration.
 Hence, eating kiwi fruit daily can help combat sight loss conditions.

 Kiwi fruit is a low-glycemic index (GI) food.
-Green kiwis have a GI index of around 39, and the golden types have a GI index of around 48, making them a good choice for people with diabetes.
-Maintaining stable blood sugar levels is essential for diabetics.
-Kiwifruit has a moderate GI and contains vitamins and minerals, thus making it a healthy option for the body.
+Green kiwis have a GI index of approximately 39, while the golden types have a GI index of around 48, making them a suitable choice for individuals with diabetes.
+Maintaining stable blood sugar levels is crucial for individuals with diabetes.
+Kiwi fruit has a moderate GI and contains vitamins and minerals, thus making it a healthy option for the body.

 Doctors also recommend Kiwis due to their low glycemic index, and the fruit is often included in a diabetic diet chart.
 Besides, its high fiber content and abundance of nutrients make the fruit 100% suitable for patients.
 Pairing Kiwi with a balanced diet and physical activities can also be beneficial.

-Kiwi fruit offers a host of health benefits.
+Kiwi fruit offers numerous health benefits.
 Besides the advantages of eating kiwis mentioned above, it is also rich in immune-supporting nutrients.
 These include vitamins C, E, K, and folate.
 Others include phytochemicals, fiber, and carotenoids.

 Below are exciting ways to consume kiwis that might take you by surprise:

-- Halve and scoop: Cut kiwi in two halves.
+• Halve and scoop: Cut the kiwi in half.
 Scoop the flesh of the fruit out and eat it.

-- Yogurt bowl: Pair a fresh kiwi with a bowl of yogurt.
+• Yogurt bowl: Pair a fresh kiwi with a bowl of yogurt for a refreshing treat.
 Eat it for breakfast.

-- Smoothies: Prepare a fresh morning smoothie using fresh or frozen kiwi.
-This is a great way to eat a nutrient-rich morning smoothie.
+• Smoothies: Prepare a fresh morning smoothie using fresh or frozen kiwi.
+This is a great way to start your day with a nutrient-rich morning smoothie.
+Baby Kiwi Yogurt Parfait: Blend half a cup of baby kiwis with one cup of Greek yogurt, granola, and mixed berries.
+Your quick, nutritious breakfast is ready.

 What are the side effects of consuming Kiwi?